IRISH SIGN LANGUAGE: ISL ACT 2017

 The Irish Sign Language Act 2017 was signed into law on Christmas Eve 2017 by President Michael D. Higgins.
 Senator Daly first introduced this Bill to the House of the Oireachtas in 2013.

 The Recognition of Irish Sign Language for the Deaf enshrines the right to access state services in Irish Sign Language the primary Language of the Deaf community in Ireland.

-This Bill had been hard fought and the rights that it will give members of the Irish deaf community have been hard won but ultimately, this Act means so much to many nationwide and is good for society and good for Ireland’s deaf citizens.
+This Bill had been hard fought and the rights that it gives members of the Irish deaf community have been hard won but ultimately, this Act means so much to many nationwide and is good for society and for Ireland’s deaf citizens.
 You can read a full transcript of the Act below.